Breus/SnapChef/CONTRIBUTING.md

 This will start:

 - PostgreSQL database on port 5432
-- PgAdmin on port 8081 (accessible at http://localhost:8081)
 - Quarkus backend on port 8080 (accessible at http://localhost:8080)

 To stop all services: